Kilonova and progenitor properties of merger-driven gamma-ray bursts: Results

-\textit{GRB\,170817A} is the well known GRB associated with the GW-detected BNS GW170817.
-We included this event in our sample specifically to test the robustness and consistency of our methodology.
-Our analysis shows a strong preference for a KN emission originating from a BNS merger with a GS jet structure for the afterglow (\figref{Fig:ModelSelectionAndBayes}), nicely confirming past results and validating our methodology.
-From the lightcurves (\textit{left-panel} in \figref{Fig:170817And191019ALightcurves}), at all epochs before $\sim10$ days, the KN emission arising from $M_{\rm Total}=0.073\pm{0.001} M_{\odot}$ and high $\Phi=70.41\pm{1}$ (deg) completely outshines the off-axis afterglow emission described by $\log(E_0)=52.23^{+0.10}_{-0.09}$ (erg).
+GRB\,170817A is the well known GRB associated with the GW-detected BNS GW170817.
+We specifically included this event in our sample to test the robustness and consistency of our methodology.
+Our analysis shows a strong preference for a KN emission originating from a BNS merger with a GS jet structure for the afterglow (\figref{Fig:ModelSelectionAndBayes}), aptly confirming past results and validating our methodology.
+From the light curves (see left panel in \figref{Fig:170817And191019ALightcurves}), at all epochs prior to $\sim10$ days, the KN emission arising from $M_{\rm Total}=0.073\pm{0.001} M_{\odot}$ and high $\Phi=70.41\pm{1}$ (deg) completely outshines the off-axis afterglow emission described by $\log(E_0)=52.23^{+0.10}_{-0.09}$ (erg).
 Specifically, our inferred values for the inclination angle $\iota=32.73^{\circ}\pm0.57^{\circ}$ (deg) and the jet-core $\theta_{\rm core}=7.91^{\circ}\pm0.11^{\circ}$ (deg) are consistent with the widely reported values $\iota \approx 20^{\circ}-35^{\circ}$ and $\theta_{\rm core}\lesssim 5^{\circ}-10^{\circ}$, respectively \citep{Troja2017Nature,Lazzati2018PhRvL,Lyman2018NatAs,Finstad2018ApJ,Lamb2019ApJ,Troja2019MNRASGW170817,Ryan2020ApJ,Dhawan2020ApJ,Takahashi2021MNRAS,Gill2019ApJ,Nathanail2020MNRAS,Mpisketzis2024MNRAS}.
-We note that a slightly smaller inclination $\iota \approx 15^{\circ}-22^{\circ}$, is inferred from radio observations that account for the measurement of the source size, superluminal motion, and displacement of the centroid \citep{Mooley2018Natur,Ghirlanda2019Sci,Mooley2022Nature}.
-Recent works have included such centroid motion in the modeling of the GRB\,170817A afterglow \citep{Ryan2024ApJ,Gianfagna2024MNRAS} and we took into account their analysis while selecting our priors (see \secref{AfterglowModeling}).
-However, they require an additional model-independent constant luminosity in the X-ray, radio, and \textit{F606W} bands to be fully consistent with $\iota \approx 15^{\circ}-22^{\circ}$, which we have not considered in our analysis.
+We note that a slightly smaller inclination of $\iota \approx 15^{\circ}-22^{\circ}$ was inferred from radio observations that account for the measurement of the source size, superluminal motion, and displacement of the centroid \citep{Mooley2018Natur,Ghirlanda2019Sci,Mooley2022Nature}.
+Recent works have included such a centroid motion in the modeling of the GRB\,170817A afterglow \citep{Ryan2024ApJ,Gianfagna2024MNRAS} and we took into account their analysis, while selecting our priors (see \secref{AfterglowModeling}).
+However, they require an additional model-independent constant luminosity in the X-ray, radio, and F606W bands to be fully consistent with $\iota \approx 15^{\circ}-22^{\circ}$, which we have not considered in our analysis.